PandaEden/MIPS-Teaching-Tool/README.md

 Registers can be referenced by name (e.g. $s2, $t0, $zero) or R_Number (e.g. $r18, $r8).

-	Altough it is prefered they start with a '$', This is not strictly required
+	Altough it is prefered register references start with a '$', This is not strictly required.

 ## Labels: